gummyworm/monster/README.md

 The design philosophy is uncompromising maximalism.
 This is the polar opposite of most existing Vic-20 assemblers, which, though impressive in their own right, are mostly designed with memory efficiency in mind.
-Virtually any feature that
-I deem valuable in an editor/assembler is included.
-That means there are no weird limitations on label names, robust expression evaluation, a powerful environment for text editing, and many, many other usability nice-to-haves.
+Virtually any feature that I deem valuable in an editor/assembler is included.

 Some of its features are:
  - 40 column bitmap-based editor